 Rosetta opens to the General Details tab when you first view or edit an application from the list.
-In addition to the information displayed in the List of Applications (see Table 7 on page 47), the following information appears:
+In addition to the information displayed in the List of Applications (see Table 9 on page 55), the following information appears:

 Field Description License Type Indicates whether the application is licensed or open source Registry Type Indicates the registry used to name the format Registry ID The ID of the format in the registry Support End Date The date support of the application ends Role List The list of roles that the application can play, either Rendering, Migration, or both.
+Deployment Whether the application is deployed locally on each PC or at a central location.

-Table 8.
+Table 10.
 General Details

 Information unique to your institution can be added if local fields have been added in the database.
-If your Preservation staff has added one or more field(s), a plus sign appears beside the Local heading bar (see Figure 30).
+If your Preservation staff has added one or more field(s), a plus sign appears beside the Local heading bar (see Figure 34).
 To view any such fields, click the plus sign.